HEHFB PILOT Program

 General

-The HEHFB is further authorized by a Resolution adopted on May 7, 2002, as amended and supplemented by a Resolution adopted on August 28, 2018 (collectively, the “Resolution” and together with the Act, are hereinafter referred to as the “Controlling Law”) by the Memphis City Council to negotiate with qualified lessees to enter into payments-in-lieu of ad valorem taxes agreements (“PILOT Agreements”) for the primary purpose of making certain payments-in-lieu of ad valorem taxes (“PILOT Payments”), provided that such PILOT Payments are deemed by the HEHFB to be in furtherance of its statutory public purpose.
+The HEHFB, through a delegation of authority from the City Council pursuant to and in accordance with the Act, is authorized by a City Council Resolution duly adopted on May 7, 2002, as amended and supplemented by a City Council Resolution duly adopted on August 28, 2018 (collectively, the “Resolution” and together with the Act, are hereinafter referred to as the “Controlling Law”) to negotiate with qualified lessees to enter into payment-in-lieu of ad valorem tax (“PILOT”) agreements (“PILOT Agreements”) for the primary purpose of making certain PILOT payments (“PILOT Payments”), provided that such PILOT Payments are deemed by the HEHFB to be in furtherance of its statutory and public purpose.
 The Controlling Law allows the HEHFB to enter into PILOT Agreements with qualified lessees.

 PILOT APPLICATION SUBMISSION AND APPROVAL PROCESS